 Revamped Quant Scoring architecture

-As the table above shows, the classic GMAT’s Quant scoring has exactly 4 ability levels for the top 40% of students.
-This is despite the fact that the test currently has 31 questions – or about 50% more questions than planned for the Focus Edition.
-In other words, a student whose ability is estimated to be 90th percentile will likely get a Q50, the same score that an 85th percentile.
-Similarly, someone at the 79 percentile is likely grouped with someone with the 71st percentile since both of them will likely be assigned a Q49 score.
+The classic GMAT’s Quant scoring had exactly 4 ability levels for the top 40% of students.
+This was despite the fact that the test had 31 questions – or about 50% more questions than the Focus Edition, which has 21 questions.
+In other words, a student whose ability was estimated to be 90th percentile would get a Q50, the same score as someone at the 85th percentile.
+Similarly, someone at the 79th percentile was grouped with someone at the 71st percentile since both would be assigned a Q49 score.

-By grouping all of these together, the test does not do justice to test takers.
+By grouping all of these together, the test did not do justice to test takers.

 Compare this to the Quant scoring table for the Focus Edition.
-Even though the Focus Edition has 21 questions or about 10 fewer than the classic GMAT, it assigns 10 ability levels for the top 30 percentile of students – or about 3X as many levels.
+Even though the Focus Edition has 21 questions or about 10 fewer than the classic GMAT had, it assigns 10 ability levels for the top 30 percentile of students – or about 3X as many levels.
 Moreover, the test now conclusively differentiates between a 95th and a 97th percentile student, assigning them different scores.
+This granular differentiation has remained remarkably stable even after the August 2024 percentile updates.
+For instance, a score of 86 shifted only marginally from the 91st to 92nd percentile, and an 80 moved from the 64th to 66th percentile – demonstrating that the Focus Edition’s scoring system maintains its discriminating power while showing expected minor refinements based on larger sample sizes.

 Scaled Score | Percentile |